Cumbria and the Dales Workshop

 When are the workshops?

-I tend to run between two and three one day workshops during the year but because of my commitments elsewhere this year I'll be facilitating just the one group workshop in Autumn on Wednesday 30th October 2019.
+I tend to run two or three one day workshops during the year, but because of my commitments elsewhere I'll be facilitating just the one group workshop with dates to be announced in Spring 2020.

 What equipment will I need?